pluv-io/pluv/.changeset/tiny-moles-worry.md

 "@pluv/io": patch
 ---

-Each time garbage collection is run, a sync-stage event will be emitted to connected sessions with info of currently connected users.
+Each time garbage collection is run, a sync-state event will be emitted to connected sessions with info of currently connected users.